SammysHP/rampinglight/README.md

     1. Start with strobe
     1. Ramping or fixed levels
     1. Mode memory on or off
-    1. Freeze on high
+    1. Freeze on ramp end
     1. Start on high
     1. Stealth beacon mode
     1. Slow beacon mode

-The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon, no slow beacon
+The default is: no strobe, ramping UI, no mode memory, do not freeze on ramp end, start on low, no stealth beacon, no slow beacon

 ### Ramping UI